TriassicSalamander/nimagen_snakemake/README.md

 conda install mamba -n base -c conda-forge
 ```

+## Processing Waste Water Samples
+Currently, whether or not freyja is used in the pipeline is controlled by commenting/uncommenting the 'Freyja Outputs' in 'rule all' in the Snakefile. <br/>

 ## Using autoNimagen
 autoNimagen.sh is a wrapper which automatically executes the snakemake pipeline once the sequencing run is complete.
 This is useful when you know the output path of a given sequencing run, but don't know exactly when the run will finish.<br/>